-Transgene Rules of Conduct
+Transgene Code of Conduct

-In accordance with the rules described in its Rules of Conduct, Transgene undertakes to conduct its activities in compliance with the national laws, rules and regulations of the countries in which it operates.
+In accordance with the rules described in its Code of Conduct, Transgene undertakes to conduct its activities in compliance with the national laws, rules and regulations of the countries in which it operates.

 Transgene is committed to, and expects each employee to respect, the highest standards of integrity.
-The Rules of Conduct apply to all employees of Transgene and its subsidiaries, to all members of the Executive Committee and the Board of Directors.
+The Code of Conduct applies to all employees of Transgene and its subsidiaries, to all members of the Executive Committee and the Board of Directors

-In November 2020, Transgene updated its Rules of Conduct.
+Since 2020, Transgene updated its Code of Conduct.
 This document is available on the Company's website.